deleeuwblue/deleeuwblog/_posts/2023-3-2-Typical-Use-Cases-for-NLP-with-IBM-Watson-for-Embed.md

 For pre-trained models, IBM has taken special care about the data to train the models.
 This includes the quality of the data, the data provenance, and its intellectual property.
 This means that unlike some models in open-source NLP frameworks, you can can use IBM pre-trained  models without worrying about license or intellectual property infringements.

-For both pre-trained models and algorithms that must be trained with custom data, there may be a choice based on the four major approaches:
+For both pre-trained models and algorithms that must be trained with custom data, there may be a choice based on the four major NLP approaches:

 * Rule-based - no training data required, very accurate, fast runtime inference
 * Classic statistical ML algorithms - medium quality, fast runtime inference